Higgsing $qq$-character and irreducibility: quiver

 where we define

 and the rational factor

 with

 The arm and leg are similarly defined as in \eqref{eq:arm_leg2}.
-In this case, this factor is identified with the fixed point contribution of the Nekrasov partition function of 5d $\mathcal{N}=1^*$ U($\mathsf{w}$) theory on $\mathbb{C}^2/\mathbb{Z}_r$.
+In this case, this factor is identified with the fixed point contribution to the Nekrasov partition function of 5d $\mathcal{N}=1^*$ U($\mathsf{w}$) theory on $\mathbb{C}^2/\mathbb{Z}_p$.

 As in the previous case (\S\ref{sec:gl1_gen}), we have two possibilities to impose the restriction on the set of partitions.
-The first is the pit condition~\eqref{eq:pit_cond2} obtained from the diagonal factor $Z_{\lambda_{i,\alpha}}^{(r)}(\underline{q})$ in \eqref{eq:Z_Ar^_gen}.
-The second is from the pair contribution associated with $(i,\alpha)$ and $(j,\beta)$, which yields the irreducible modules constructed from the tensor product of the Fock modules for the quantum toroidal algebra $U_q(\doublehat{\mathfrak{gl}}_{r})$~\cite{Feigin:2013JA}.
+The first is the pit condition~\eqref{eq:pit_cond2} obtained from the diagonal factor $Z_{\lambda_{i,\alpha}}^{(p)}(\underline{q})$ in \eqref{eq:Z_Ar^_gen}.
+The second is from the pair contribution associated with $(i,\alpha)$ and $(j,\beta)$, which yields the irreducible modules constructed from the tensor product of the Fock modules for the quantum toroidal $\mathfrak{gl}_p$~\cite{Feigin:2013JA}.
 In this case, we consider the following resonance condition

-If $\mathbf{i} + \mathbf{j} - 1 - ( i - j ) \in r \mathbb{Z}$, we have the restriction on the set of partitions,
+If $\mathsf{r} + \mathsf{k} + 1 - ( i - j ) \in p \mathbb{Z}$, we have the restriction on the set of partitions,